dariodaich/pry-globs/README.md

 ## What is it?

-It is a Pry plugin that enables you to find out the meaning of preset global variables within a Pry session.
+Pry plugin that enables you to find out the meaning of preset global variables within a Pry session.

 ## Why, o why?

-Often enough I come across a global variable, or a rarely used constant, that is unknown to me.
-If you ever encountered one you know that Ruby's internal global variables are anything but friendly named.
+Often enough I come across a global variable, or a rarely used constant, whose meaning is unknown to me.
+If you ever encountered one, you know that Ruby's internal global variables are anything but named friendly.

-So, instead of "googling" for them each time, I decided to place them all under my fingertips.
+So, instead of "googling" them each time, I decided to place them all under my fingertips.
 And what place better then a Pry session!? :sunglasses:

 ## Installation